Trick Measurement Techniques

 Stein seat-tube inside diameter measuring tools

-The Stein tools are quick to check a bicycle frame for seat-post size, and also can check the inside diameter of a fork-crown bearing race.
-These tools can also measure an outside diameter, transferring it using an adjustable wrench.
+The Stein tools are quick to check a bicycle frame for seat-post size, and can also check the inside diameter of a fork-crown bearing race.
+These tools can measure an outside diameter, transferring it using an adjustable wrench.
 The Stein tools pay for themselves in bike-shop service, but they are way too heavy to carry with you, and expensive.

 A caliper can do what the Stein tools do, though less conveniently.
 Lacking the Stein tools or a caliper, however, you can still easily compare the diameters of an old seatpost and its replacement, as this article will describe.